Gwandalff/Self-Adaptable_Virtual_Machine/README.md

 This project need to be compiled using Java 8.

-## Authors
-The actors of this project are :

-JOUNEAUX Gwendal, Author(Internship of Master 2)
-COMBEMALE Benoit, Supervisor
-BARAIS Olivier, Supervisor

 # Evaluation Notebook

 The following content is an export of the statistic analysis done for the evaluation of the Self-Adaptable implementation of MiniJava for image processing.
 This snapshot of the results was made the 2020-10-17.